Monaniii/Monaniii/README.md

 - Automation that removes human error
 - Trading systems where **discipline beats emotion**

-I believe in **clean code, clear logic, and systems that don’t break at 2 AM**.
+I believe in **clean code, clear logic, and systems that don’t break**.

 ---